What is Synology NAS used for?

-You can configure more sync settings from Options and set up automatic sync from Schedule.
+You can configure more sync settings from Options and set up automatic sync from Schedule Sync.

-If you have created sync tasks with different NAS devices, you can go to Tools > Share/NAS Management to manage your NAS.
+If you have created sync tasks with different NAS devices, you can go to Tools > Storage Management to manage your NAS storage.

-Both Cloud Station Drive and free AOMEI Backupper can help to sync local folders with Synology NAS.
-However, Cloud Station Drive doesn’t support one-way sync from your PC to NAS while AOMEI Backupper does.
+Both Synology Drive Client and free AOMEI Backupper can help to sync local folders with Synology NAS.
+However, AOMEI Backupper is superior to Synology Drive in syncing multiple PC folders with Synology NAS.
 What’s more, AOMEI Backupper supports all kinds of NAS brands.